AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 And a name:

-`/qa edit TheVirus objectives edit 1 displayname set Stinky Street`
+`/qa edit TheVirus objectives edit 1 displayName set Stinky Street`

 Let's accept our Quest by using `/q take TheVirus`: